Rule 3-306. Language access in the courts.

 (3)(B) A person who is certified in good standing by the federal courts or by a state having a certification program that is equivalent to the program established under this rule may be certified without complying with paragraphs (3)(A)(iv) through (3)(A)(vii) but shall pass an ethics examination and otherwise meet the requirements of this rule.

-(3)(C) No later than December 31 of each even-numbered calendar year, certified and approved interpreters shall pass the background check for applicants, and certified interpreters shall complete at least 16 hours of continuing education approved by the administrative office of the courts.
+(3)(C) No later than December 31 of each even-numbered calendar year, certified, approved, and registered interpreters shall pass the background check for applicants, and certified interpreters shall complete at least 16 hours of continuing education approved by the administrative office of the courts.

 (4)(A) Except as provided in paragraphs (4)(B), (4)(C) and (4)(D), if the appointing authority determines that a party, witness, victim or person who will be bound by the legal proceeding has a primary language other than English and limited English proficiency, the appointing authority shall appoint a certified interpreter in all legal proceedings.
 A person requesting an interpreter is presumed to be a person of limited English proficiency.